MicrosoftDocs/winrt-api/windows.ui.viewmanagement/applicationview_preferredlaunchviewsize.md

 The size that the app launches with when the [ApplicationView.PreferredLaunchWindowingMode](applicationview_preferredlaunchwindowingmode.md) property is set to **PreferredLaunchViewSize**, except in cases where the system manages the window size directly.

 ## -remarks
-This property only has an effect when the app is launched on a desktop device that is not in Tablet mode.
+This property only has an effect when the app is launched on a desktop device that is not in [Tablet mode (Windows 10 only)](/windows-hardware/design/device-experiences/continuum).

 For the very first launch of an app the [PreferredLaunchWindowingMode](applicationview_preferredlaunchwindowingmode.md) will always be **Auto** and the ApplicationView.PreferredLaunchViewSize will be determined by system policies.
 The API applies to the next launch of the app.